-Upon review of the sections listed in Table 57, I determined that none applied to the construction of the proposed emergency generator, AD system, flare, or RTO as they do not fall subject to any of the source categories currently regulated.
+The proposed emergency generator, AD system, flare, and RTO do not fall subject to any of the source categories currently regulated.

 7 DE Admin.
 Code 1139, Nitrogen Oxides (NOx) Budget Trading Program, was reviewed and deemed inapplicable.
 This regulation was repealed on November 1, 2013.